Brushes List for Oil or Acrylic Painting

 There is no need to buy expensive brushes for learning to paint in oil or acrylic.

 The bristles need to be firm.

 Read on for more about items in this brushes list

 The 2 inch house painting brush

-The 2 inch house painting brush does not need to be exactly 2 inches wide, 1 inch or 3 inch will do.
+1 inch or 3 inch will do, the 2 inch house painting brush does not need to be exactly 2 inches wide.

 The bristles need to be soft hair or nylon, black, brown or white, but not too soft like a makeup or shaving brush.